espreto/wpsploit/README.md

 ## WPSploit

-#### WPSploit - Exploiting Wordpress With Metasploit.
+#### WPSploit - Exploiting WordPress With Metasploit.

-This repository is designed for creating and/or porting of specific exploits for Wordpress using metasploit as exploitation tool.
+This repository is designed for creating and/or porting of specific exploits for WordPress using metasploit as exploitation tool.

 ##### Currently:</br>
 36 modules (14 exploits and 22 auxiliaries)